-However, if you really think about it, as long as you prepare wisely, and properly, you can embark on the most exciting phase of your life when you tie the knot.
+However, if you think about it, as long as you prepare wisely and thoroughly, you can embark on the most exciting phase of your life when you tie the knot.

 How to prepare for marriage